-Violet click beetle Limoniscus violaceus were recorded at Bredon Hill in 1989, although there is a 1939 record from 'Tewkesbury', which may refer to Bredon Hill.
+Violet click beetle Limoniscus violaceus were recorded at Bredon Hill in 1989, although there is a 1939 record from "Tewkesbury", which may refer to Bredon Hill.
 It has been found in each of several years since.
 It should be noted that the Violet click beetle is a mobile species.
 The scarp slope that begins at Cleeve Common and extends north into Worcestershire contains many veteran trees in woods and hedgerows and is an important resource for deadwood invertebrates including the Violet click beetle.
 Impacts on the hedgerow and veteran tree resource in this area may affect the integrity of the site.
 Bredon Hill is a very important site for fauna associated with decaying timber on ancient trees, including many Red Data Book and Nationally Scarce invertebrate species.

-Source: Joint Nature Conservation Committee & consultation response from Natural England - Feb 2007.
+Source: JNCC & consultation response from Natural England - Feb 2007.

-- Any relevant plans within Wychavon District Council's emerging Local Development Framework (LDF). - Adopted Wychavon Local Plan. - Plans within Tewkesbury Borough Council's Local Development Framework (LDF). - Adopted Tewkesbury Borough Local Plan. - Gloucestershire Waste Local Plan 2002 - 2012 Adopted October 2004. - Gloucestershire Minerals Local Plan 1997 - 2006 Adopted April 2003.
+- Worcestershire County Council's Minerals & Waste Development Framework. - Worcestershire Waste Local Plan. - Worcestershire Minerals Local Plan. - Any relevant plans within Wychavon District Council's emerging Local Development Framework. - Adopted Wychavon Local Plan. - Plans within Tewkesbury Borough Council's Local Development Framework. - Adopted Tewkesbury Borough Local Plan. - Gloucestershire Waste Local Plan 2002 - 2012 Adopted October 2004. - Gloucestershire Minerals Local Plan 1997 - 2006 Adopted April 2003. - West Midlands RSS.

-- Housing north of Gloucester with associated infrastructure and employment (c.2,000) (as proposed in Draft RSS). - Housing north west of Cheltenham and associated infrastructure and employment (c.3,000) (as proposed in Draft RSS). - Housing at Brockworth District (c.185). - Housing at Mill Lane, Brockworth (c.120). - Housing at Southam (c.120). - Various waste disposal operations at Wingmoor Farm. - Any other major development identified in Development plans (or elsewhere) with the potential to have a significant effect on Bredon Hill.
+- Housing north of Gloucester with associated infrastructure and employment (c.2,500) (as proposed in Draft RSS). - Housing north west of Cheltenham and associated infrastructure and employment (c.5,000) (as proposed in Draft RSS). - Housing at Brockworth District (c.185). - Housing at Mill Lane, Brockworth (c.120). - Housing proposed in Brockworth Area of Search in RSS Proposed Modifications (1,500). - Housing at Southam (c.120). - Various waste disposal and management operations at Wingmoor Farm. - Any other major development identified in Development plans (or elsewhere) with the potential to have a significant effect on Bredon Hill.

 The above list of projects relates to the whole of Tewkesbury District, but it is likely that the majority of developments will not be near enough to Bredon Hill to have significant effects.

-Any comments on projects (e.g. especially from consultees outside or bordering Gloucestershire) that may potentially have 'in-combination' effects are welcomed.

-Housing figures come from Gloucestershire County Council Strategic Planning.
+Any comments on projects (e.g. especially from consultees outside or bordering Gloucestershire) that may potentially have "in-combination" effects are welcomed.
+Housing figures come from Gloucestershire County Council Strategic Planning and are up-to-date as of 05/2009.